WLun001/file-reader/README.md

 |  100           | 16           |
 | 1              | 0.16         |

 With the test result shown, I guess it will not get `out of memory`.
 If you have any suggestions and approaches, please let me know!
-I am keen to learn about it
+I am keen to learn about it.

+For the [third approach](#third-attempt), I personally is not a good choice.
+IO operation is slow.
+Which is why Spark RDD was created.

+> Spark has been found to run 100 times faster in-memory, and 10 times faster on disk.
+It’s also been used to sort 100 TB of data 3 times faster than Hadoop MapReduce on one-tenth of the machines.

+Let me know what you think.
+I am happy to know.

 Thanks!